evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 It contains the `copy` element's execution result.
 This way you can "debug" it while you implementing your ARM templates.

-Now, we have one `template.json` file and 2 parameters files for each environments and we need to change `deploy.sh` file.
+Now, we have one `template.json` file and 2 parameters files for each environments and we need to change our `deploy.sh` file.

 ```bash
 #!/usr/bin/env bash